-The monastery of S. Francesco dates back to the XIII century and it’s the oldest monastery of Bagnacavallo.
+The Convent of San Francesco dates back to the XIII century and it’s the oldest monastery of Bagnacavallo.
 It’s a very large building which the church and the monastery itself; the latter includes the remarkable refectory, now named “Sala Oriani”, the cloister, the monumental staicase and the rooms at the first floor used as exhibition venue and the underground rooms.

 Dating back to the mid XIII century, Bagnacavallo monastery was one of the first to be founded after Saint Francis’ death.
 If we consider that the first convents were built in very central positions, we can deduce that Bagnacavallo at that time was an important halting place for pilgrims.